SarahEliha/chickmagnet/README.md

 ## Usage
 Edit chickmagnet.py and set the variable `APP_ID` to something unique of your choosing (without spaces).

-Get magnet links by `python3 chickmagnet.py "search term`
+Get magnet links by `python3 chickmagnet.py "search term"`

 *Note: You can only get a maximum of 100 magnet links.
 This is a restriction of the RARBG API.*